Saudi Arabia... The Forbidden Kingdom

 Monday, Nov 30

 A morning visit to some of the old Ottoman houses, mostly constructed from coral and reinforced with wood so that beams crisscross the interior walls.
-The most beautiful & well known is Nasif House, which was built during the 1850s by the well-known Nasif Family, one of the most influential trading families in the history of Jeddah.
+The most beautiful & well known is Nasif House (from outside), which was built during the 1850s by the well-known Nasif Family, one of the most influential trading families in the history of Jeddah.
 In the 19th and early 20th centuries the house was one of the most important buildings in Jeddah.
 It was here that King Abdul Aziz spent his first night in Jeddah, as the guest of Mohammed Nasif, after he led his victorious army into the capital of the Western Province.
 Lunch at local restaurant, continue to visit the corniche of Jeddah (sea-side promenade), a major attraction that acts as an open air museum displaying an array of modern sculptures and gathering social place for locals.
 Then visit Altaybat Int’l City for Sciences and Knowledge also known as Abdul Rauf Khalil Art Museum.
 Which is a very beautiful museum that houses endless collections of arts, ethnography and archaeology artifacts.
 Return to the hotel for dinner and overnight.
 (B,L,D)

 Tuesday, Dec 01